NamNV2496/go-crawler/README.md

 ## Features

-- Crawls web pages starting from a given URL
+- Crawls web pages starting from a given URL with method GET, POST and CURL
-- Configurable crawl depth
+- Manage multiple queue with priority for crawlers
+- Run by cron job
+- Send message to Telegram
 - Extracts page titles
 - Follows links to discover more pages